I am very passionate about studying plants and flowers. I love to garden in my free time.

 Rainbow Shower trees are fast-growing, pink-flowering trees easily grown in tropical and subtropical climates.
 This tree is actually a new hybrid, a cross between the Cassia javanica (also known as the Golden Shower) and Cassia fistula.
 Cassia javanica is sometimes referred to as the pink shower tree, although this name also refers to a few other trees in the Cassia family.

-It may be noted that sometimes the Cassia Javanica are also called as the Apple Blossom Trees, even though they do not produce apples or any other edible fruits.
+It may be noted that sometimes the Cassia javanica are also called Apple Blossom Trees, even though they do not produce apples or any other edible fruits.
 The similarity of their flowers to apple blossoms is probably the reason for the name.

 As the Rainbow Shower Tree is a hybrid of the Pink Shower and Golden Shower trees, they usually produce flowers that can be light pink or crimson pink and light yellow, or even white-coloured flowers.
 In fact, the colour of the flowers usually varies between shades of pink, red, orange, yellow and white colours, and this should be the reason for their name.

 Characteristics of This Hybrid

-When they are in full bloom, they literally produce a showering of flowers even when there is a mild wind.
+When the Rainbow Showers are in full bloom, they literally produce a showering of flowers even when there is a mild wind.
 They look so pretty in full bloom, with lots of flowers over the wide canopy.
 They are often planted in streets, parks and gardens for shade.

-It usually grows up to 50 metres in height and it has a very wide canopy with many number of branches, which make them good for shade.
+This tree usually grows up to 50 metres in height, and it has a very wide canopy with many number of branches, which make them good for shade.